Value for Money Reviews

 Value for Money Reviews and Focused Policy Assessments

 The Value for Money and Policy Review Initiative is a systematic process of evaluation conducted by government departments and offices under the guidance of the Department of Public Expenditure and Reform.
 Its objectives are to analyse Exchequer spending in a systematic manner and to provide a basis on which more informed decisions can be made on priorities within and between programmes.

-The outcomes of the reviews input into ongoing policy development and inform decision making within the relevant areas of the Department.
+The outcomes of the reviews and assessments input into ongoing policy development and inform decision making within the relevant areas of the Department.

-The Value for Money Review process is centrally co-ordinated by the Central Policy Unit, while the reviews themselves are carried out by the relevant line sections.
+The Value for Money Review process is centrally co-ordinated by the Central Policy Unit, while the reviews themselves are carried out by Central Policy Unit and the relevant line section.